arXiv/zzzArchived_arxiv-zero/README.md

 ## Type hints and static checking
 Use [type hint annotations](https://docs.python.org/3/library/typing.html) wherever practicable.
 Use [mypy](http://mypy-lang.org/) to check your code.
+If you run across typechecking errors in your code and you have a good reason for `mypy` to ignore them, you should be able to add `# type: ignore`, ideally along with an actual comment describing why the type checking should be ignored on this line.
+In cases where it is hoped the types can be specified later, just simplying adding the `# type: ignore` without further comment is fine.

 Try running mypy with (from project root):